rishabprasad005/role-courses/D0280/Notes.md

   - The internal image registry, which allow developers to host container images inside the cluster, using either S2I or another mechanism.
   - The monitoring stack, which generates metrics and alerts about the cluster health.

-- OpenShift Cluster Version Operator are sometimes called a first-level operator and all cluster operators are also called second-level operators.
+  **Note:**  OpenShift Cluster Version Operator are sometimes called a first-level operator and all cluster operators are also called second-level operators.

+- Extra Notes:-
+  - Operators are a method of packaging, deploying, and managing an OpenShift Container Platform application.
+They act like an extension of the software vendor’s engineering team, watching over an OpenShift Container Platform environment and using its current state to make decisions in real time.
+Operators are designed to handle upgrades seamlessly, react to failures automatically, and not take shortcuts, such as skipping a software backup process to save time.

+  - OpenShift Container Platform 4.5 includes a default set of Operators that are required for proper functioning of the cluster.
+These default Operators are managed by the Cluster Version Operator (CVO).

+  - As a cluster administrator, you can install application Operators from the OperatorHub using the OpenShift Container Platform web console or the CLI.
+You can then subscribe the Operator to one or more namespaces to make it available for developers on your cluster.
+Application Operators are managed by Operator Lifecycle Manager (OLM).

+  - Default OpenShift Container Platform cluster Operators are managed by the Cluster Version Operator (CVO) and they do not have a Subscription object.
+Application Operators are managed by Operator Lifecycle Manager (OLM) and they have a Subscription object.

 - **Operator Terminologies:-**
   - **Operator:** An application that manages Kubernetes resources